evvvvil/urptransitionshaders-docs/README.md

 ![URPTransitionGroup component](https://github.com/evvvvil/urptranstionshaders-docs/blob/main/images/Img-transition-options.jpg?raw=true)

 5. Move the `Fader` slider to see the transition in effect.
 Change the `Scale` and `Position Offset` transition options to make sure your object is fully hidden at fader value 0 and fully shown at fader value 1.
-If you have transparent material then change the `Gradient Length` at yer leisure.
+If you have a transparent material then change the `Gradient Length` at your leisure.

 6. If you are casting shadows then you should also change `Shadow scale` and `Shadow offset` separately from `Scale` and `Offset` above.
 That's because the shadow values will most likely have to be a bit different depending on your `Shadow cut off`, whether you have transparency and other factors.
 Start with the shadow scale and offset same as the scale / position offset values above and tinker with the values until you're happy the shadow transition animation matches your mesh transition animation.

 7. Add the provided script `URPTransitionGroup` as a component to the mesh that has your new transition material.
 Alternatively you can also add the script to a parent of multiple meshes which have transition materials.
 This will create a `URPTransitionGroup`, ready to be faded in / out.<br>NOTE: You can visually check / debug multiple material transitions by adding `URPTransitionGroup` to a parent of meshes and using the script's `Transition Fader` under "DEBUG IN EDITOR".
-This is handy to visualise all your children material transition in one push of a fader.
+This is handy to visualise all your children's material transition in one push of a fader.

 ![URPTransitionGroup component](https://github.com/evvvvil/urptranstionshaders-docs/blob/main/images/Img04.png?raw=true)